 - How Much Home Can You Afford?

-After deciding that purchasing a home is right for you, the first step in a home search would typically be to contact a reputable lender.
+After deciding that purchasing a home is right for you, the next step in a home search would be to contact a lender.
 We work with reputable lenders and will be happy to share our experiences with you.
 Based on your circumstance, one lender may be better than another.
 Often buyers have a Credit Union or lender they already are familiar with.
-Regardless of whom you choose, your choices in regards to type of loan, down payment and loan amount will influence everything that follows and we will be there to guide you.
+Regardless of whom you choose, your choice in regards to type of loan, down payment and loan amount will influence the strategy used later.

 - Assess Your Needs – Plan For Success

 Now it is time to meet face-to-face.
 An obvious place to start is to go through your needs and wants.
 What is important to you and your family?
 How important are schools, commute, home features, feeling of the community?
 Do you need garage parking, hate stairs, need an in-law suite, a fenced backyard?At this point we will also discuss and sign a buyer agreement that outlines what we expect from each other.
 It will allow us to dedicate time to your home search and will also clearly spell out your rights and our fiduciary duty you.
 See our more in-depth article on buyer agency .Planning the move at this point may seem premature but we need to lay out a realistic timeline up front.
 Moving into a new home is very exciting – but can also be a very stressful experience.
 There are many ways to reduce this stress by planning the purchasing process carefully.
 Timing is important and we will talk through the various options when it comes to closing time-frame, rent-back possibilities and so on

 Keep an open mind.
 Your priorities may change as we move through the process of finding a home.
 What seemed like an unlikely choice when we started out may end up being the dream home you never knew you wanted by the time we have finished!